Venezuelan opposition asks UK bank not to give Maduro gold

 - Patagonia gives GOP tax windfall to environmental groups

-The letter notes that the United Kingdom and United States both consider Maduro’s government illegitimate.
+Borges and Vecchio both live in self-imposed exile, saying they fear for their safety in Venezuela.

-The Bank of England and Venezuela communications ministry didn’t immediately respond to requests for comment.
+The Bank of England and Venezuela’s communications ministry didn’t immediately respond to requests for comment by The Associated Press.

+As the economic crisis mounts in cash-strapped Venezuela, Maduro increasingly relies on gold to make up for plummeting crude oil production.
+The once-wealthy oil nation is beset by scarce food supplies that have driven masses to flee Venezuela seeking a better life.

+The Trump administration recently ratcheted up sanctions against Venezuela, targeting the country’s gold sector by prohibiting U.S. citizens and entities from financial involvement in the trade.